U.S. energy exports to climb as China pledges ramp-up in purchases

 China committed under the deal to add at least $52.4 billion in energy purchases over two years, from $9.1 billion in 2017.
 This amounts to $18.5 billion more in 2020 and another $33.9 billion next year.

-The agreement “is a step in the right direction that will hopefully restore the burgeoning U.S. LNG trade with China,” said Jack Fusco, chief executive of Cheniere Energy Inc (LNG.A), the largest exporter of U.S. gas.
+The agreement “is a step in the right direction that will hopefully restore the burgeoning U.S. LNG trade with China,” said Jack Fusco, chief executive of Cheniere Energy Inc, the largest exporter of U.S. gas.
 Fusco attended the ceremonial signing at the White House.

 Despite China’s withdrawal from most U.S. LNG purchases last year, U.S. sales to other Asian countries, Europe and Latin America still drove the United States to become the world’s third-biggest LNG supplier in 2019, behind Qatar and Australia.